maail/LottieProgressHUD/README.md

 ![image alt text](https://github.com/maail/LottieProgressHUD/blob/master/preview.gif)

-What is Lottie?
+### What is Lottie?

-[Lottie] (http://airbnb.design/introducing-lottie/) is an open-source animation tool by the amazing folks at Airbnb.
+[Lottie](http://airbnb.design/introducing-lottie/) is an open-source animation tool by the amazing folks at Airbnb.
 Its an iOS, Android, and React Native library that renders After Effects animations in real time, allowing apps to use animations as easily as they use static images.

-What is Lottie Progress HUD?
+### What is Lottie Progress HUD?

 Lottie Progress HUD allows you to use these amazing animations as your loading progress indicator on your apps, in just a few simple steps listed below.
-This uses the ['lottie-ios'] (https://github.com/airbnb/lottie-ios) SDK by AirBnB.
+This uses the ['lottie-ios'](https://github.com/airbnb/lottie-ios) SDK by AirBnB.

-Where can you find an awesome library of Lottie 'files' to use with this Progress HUD?
+### Where can you find an awesome library of Lottie 'files' to use with this Progress HUD?

-At [LottieFiles.com] (http://lottiefiles.com) ofcourse.
+At [LottieFiles.com](http://lottiefiles.com) ofcourse.
 Or you can just make a custom one using Adobe After Effects.
+Here's how you can make [one](https://www.nativescript.org/blog/lottie-animations).
 Skies the limit.

 ## Installation